 Users create reports using the device’s camera and GPS, then describe the pests and its surroundings, provide contact details and submit their reports.
 Experts then verify the report, identify the pest, map it and provide the user with feedback.

-Use the MyPestGuide Reporter app to report plant pests such as the Brown marmorated stink bug, plant diseases, exotic bees and invasive ant species such as the red imported fire ant.
+Use the MyPestGuide Reporter app to report plant pests such as the Brown marmorated stink bug, exotic bees and invasive ant species such as the red imported fire ant.

 - Download instructions on how to report pests to the Peri-urban Environmental Biosecurity Network using the MyPestGuide ReporterTM app

 Using the FeralScan app